siliconflow/onediff/README.md

   - [Save and Load](https://github.com/Oneflow-Inc/diffusers/blob/main/examples/text_to_image_sdxl_save_load.py)
   - [Change device to do multi-process serving](https://github.com/Oneflow-Inc/diffusers/blob/main/examples/text_to_image_sdxl_mp_load.py)

-## Business inquiry on OneDiff Enterprise Version
+## Business inquiry on OneDiff Enterprise Edition

 If you need **LoRA**, [**ComfyUI**](https://github.com/Oneflow-Inc/diffusers/wiki/Run-ComfyUI-with-OneDiff), **quant** support or any other more advanced features, please send an email to caishenghang@oneflow.org .
 Tell us about your **use case, deployment scale and requirements**!
 |                      | OneDiff Community   | OneDiff Enterprise|